Small Game and Varminting - A Primer

 Anyone selecting a dedicated varmint rifle is faced with a confusing variety of choices.
 There are models to fit every checkbook, and a spectrum of chamberings to boggle the mind.
 The most deservedly popular varmint cartridges on the market at this writing are the .223 Rem and the .22-250.
 Either of these will serve >95% of your varminting requirements.
 The .22-250 is faster, shoots, flatter, and burns more powder to accomplish that, but factory ammunition for the .22-250 is more expensive than the .223 Rem.

 I still enjoy a Ruger 10/22 autoloader, though I’ve modified one of mine as an expression of personal taste, but I often reach for a Ruger stainless M77/22M in .22 WRM with Tasco 3-9x scope.
-Our opportunities for shots on this property frequently develop at 20-50 yards, and a few may present at approximately 100 yards, so the versatility of a 3-9x optic is appreciated.
+Our opportunities for shots on this property frequently develop at 20-50 yards, and a few may present at approximately much farther away, so the versatility of a 3-9x optic is appreciated, but there's a time to admit the shot is too far, beyond the distance for which I've practiced and can expect good shot placement.
 The mild report of our rimfire rifles is not alarming or unpleasant for our hosts, and that exercise of judgment is one of the reasons we are invited to return.
 On nearby BLM acreage in “Oregon’s Outback”, larger calibers or case capacities don’t disturb anyone.